cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 ## Payload Verification

 If a payload-location is specified, a verifier can choose to fetch the content, and confirm that the digest of it, produced with the function defined by payload-hash-alg, matches the payload bytes.
-Verifiers that not have access to the internet and obtain the preimage via other means will not be able to perform that check, nor to derive utility from it.
+Verifiers that do not have access to the internet and obtain the preimage via other means will not be able to perform that check, nor to derive utility from it.

 # IANA Considerations